s-macke/mathematica-encode/README.md

 When I saw this function I took it as a challenge and tried to decrypt it via an ordinary chosen plaintext attack.
 It took around 8 hours when the unencrypted code appeared on my screen.

 This code here, written in Python shows the encoding function.
-First it compresses every char by using Huffman encoding and a fixed internal table.
-It then encodes the bitstream to some sort of two-byte base 95 compression.
+First it compresses every char by using Huffman coding and a fixed internal table.
+It then encodes the bitstream to some sort of two-byte base 95 Ascii representation.

 The decoding function is not part of this repository.
 Feel free to revert my code :-)